RLBoost: Harvesting Preemptible Resources for Cost-Efficient Reinforcement Learning on LLMs: Design

 \subsection{Live Request Tracking and Migration}

 Since a rollout instance can be preempted at any instant, requests routed to it may not complete generation when preemption occurs.
-Simply retrying the request on another rollout instance from the original prompt would result in significant progress loss, particularly when most tokens of a sample has been generated.
-To minimize lost progress and redundant computation upon a preemption, the rollout manager in \sys collects the response at token granularity.
+To preserve the correctness of the RL workflow, we cannot drop any of preempted requests.
+However, simply retrying the request on another rollout instance from the original prompt would result in significant progress loss, particularly when most tokens of a sample has been generated.
+To minimize lost progress and redundant computation upon a preemption, our insight is to collect the response at token granularity.
 For each request, the rollout manager spawns an asynchronous task to track and receive the response tokens in a streaming manner.
 When an instance is preempted, \sys still preserves partially generated responses for requests routed to the instance.
-For each partially generated sample, \sys migrates the request to one of the healthy instances to continue generation, as shown in \autoref{fig:request_migrate}.
-Similar to \autoref{sec:design_response_seeding}, the redirected instance only performs a prefill operation on the concatenated prompt and previously generated tokens, incurring negligible overhead compared to generating from the beginning.
+For each partially generated sample, \sys migrates the request to one of the healthy instances to continue generation (\autoref{fig:request_migrate}).
+Similar to \autoref{sec:design_response_seeding}, the redirected instance only performs a prefill operation on the concatenated prompt and previously generated tokens, incurring negligible overhead compared to generating from the beginning (original prompt).